 GOLF,GOLF, GOLF – The undersigned is prepared to play any man in Sydney in the above game for fifty pounds H.K., Brisbane Inn, corner of Kent and Druitt Streets.

 H.K. referred to a Captain Kirk.
 I wish I could tell you more about him, but I can’t.
-The licensee of the inn was Elizabeth Creagh.
+I do know that the licensee of the inn was Elizabeth Creagh.
 Now surely it was no co-incidence that the person who took up the challenge was Mrs Creagh’s son-in-law, David Robertson.
-Mr Robertson was brother to Allan Robertson, the most famous golfer of the era and the reiging champion of Scotland.
+Mr Robertson was brother to Allan Robertson, the most famous golfer of the era and the reigning champion of Scotland.
 David was a draper, but had been a caddy at St Andrews in his youth.
 He had arrived in Sydney in 1848.